refaktor/rye/planing.md

 ## For 0.0.18

+### Rye force console, silent, do, help, dot behaviour [++]

+Run Rye by running a file or . and if this option is set still go to console after ending file.
+Like cont does, but for any file.
+Command is named console.
+Add proper Arg parser and help.

+If the file argument is . or some/path/. look for main.rye in that location and run it.

+### Cont cli command - Save\current\secure [++]

+Let state saves be encrypted with password and console_.....rye.enc ask for same password.
+Demo it with simple contextplay password manager.

+### Web console - fwd

+- Make paste into shell work
+- More key combinations (ctrl-d, ...)
+- Sole keys (pageup, pagedown)

+### Additional functions, value types

++ walk - useful for dialects, recursive algos, ...
++ xword, exword improvements, xword accepts args, equality - matching still works

+### Import function

+Import function like "do load %file" but only looks for files local to the main script file or current script file basically.
+Try to make import always relative to current script, so interpreter should have a concept of "current script" at loplevel.
+Maybe a specific "do" variant that is invoked in improt and is script location aware.

+This would also be needed for loader errors in case of multiple files, so you know what file the loader failed.

+### do_main build flag

+if build flag do_main is used make the dot behaviour work even without the dot.
+Usefull for distributing binary and main.rye , also to test to produce a mobil APK with Fyne.

+### Console with standard ansi colors

+Test using standard colors, we will see if they work in Emacs ansi-term then, we will see if maybe general terminal theming works on them, also xterm.js probably has theming, test.

+## LATER

+### MakeArgError improve output

+We could try to display more information at MakeArgError.
+We know what type the value was.
+We don't but if we knew the names of arguments it would be even better.
+But builtins in Rye currently don't have named arguments at all.
+And we don't want to store that per-function in runtime, as it would make them heavier.
+Maybe stored outside somehow?
+Think about this ... if we would be generating Go code this would also be generated.
+Maybe try to see how can we make it look and if we can retain simplicity and ability to compile and load the Go versions.
+Maybe we can even better use the go versions as they wouldn't be defined in and Array.

 ### Rye evaluator EvalExpr improvements

 Go over the various EvaluateExp functions and solve some confusion around them and .with { x , y } command